hellt/netdevops.me/blog/posts/2022/gnmic-openconfig.md

 There is a lot of wishful thinking, and we don't know if everything we wish to accomplish will materialize, but we would like to give it a go.

-Karim, as the sole developer, will still be at the helm of gNMIc development, but we expect more contributors appear in the future bith
+Karim, as the sole developer, will still be at the helm of gNMIc development, but we expect more contributors appear in the future.

 ## Disclaimer